 Scope 3 Standard category description Emissions from the transportation of employees between their homes and their worksites during the reporting year (in vehicles not owned or operated by the reporting company).
-Calculation status of FY2018 emissions in BHP's value chain Not material, calculated FY2018 emissions in BHP's value chain (million tonnes CO 2 -e) <0.1 Calculation status rationale This is not a material source of scope 3 emissions in BHP's value chain (much less than 1 per cent of total scope 3 emissions), however a high-level estimate has been calculated for completeness and transparency.
+Calculation status of FY2019 emissions in BHP's value chain Not material, calculated FY2019 emissions in BHP's value chain (million tonnes CO 2 -e) <0.1 Calculation status rationale This is not a material source of scope 3 emissions in BHP's value chain, however a high-level estimate has been calculated for completeness and transparency.